Week 3: Parting the

 Basin and Range province

-- Also site of metamorphic core complexes, a distinctive feature associated with extreme continental rifting.
+- Also site of metamorphic core complexes (more info below), a distinctive feature associated with extreme continental rifting.

-Below is a map taken from the USGS site: http://pubs.usgs.gov/info/mwni_cu/ . where the interest is in possible nickel-copper deposits.
-Rifts can not only be the sites of ore mineralization, but can also harbor fossil fuel deposits, and so rifts are a common exploration target - a hot spot.
+- Below is a map taken from the USGS site: http://pubs.usgs.gov/info/mwni_cu/ . where the specific interest is in possible nickel-copper deposits.
+Rifts can not only be the sites of ore mineralization, but can also harbor fossil fuel deposits, and so rifts are a common exploration target.
+This is the exposed portion of the rift.

 - normal faulting.